Labor Day Albion – Walk the River Trail – has been a popular event for a decade. Albion is becoming known as a “hub of trails.”

-This year, the walk will be un-official and self-guided.
-To read article about the trails, and to see many more photos and maps, visit this link:
+In 2020 the walk was unofficial and self-guided.
+We recognize that there is a need to be outdoors and Albion has many great natural, recreational assets that you can explore on your own.
+To read more posts about the trails, and to see many more photos and maps, visit this link:

 Past years walks: